peluja1012/mimosa-defeature/README.md

 ### CSS ###
 The `defeature` module will allow you to defeature plain css files as well as Sass files.
 You will also be able to use `defeature` with other CSS preprocessors as long as the `@import` behaviour for partials is similar to Sass.
 One important thing to note when using CSS preprocessors is that the `:file` optional flag will not work as expected so it's best to avoid it.
 Additionally, when using CSS preprocessors, using a feature comment with no optional flags above an '@import' line will not work as expected, as it will NOT feature flag the entire partial being imported, but instead it will feature flag the first line of the partial.

+**Note:** The `defeature` module will replace unwanted feature flagged CSS code with empty space (new line characters equaling in number to the lines in the original code).
+This is done in order for source maps to work as expected when using CSS preprocessors.

 Examples:

 ```css